jackos/gobook/README.md

 ```

 As the notebook is using the new Notebook API, there are many keyboard shortcuts available in File > Preferences > Keyboard Shortcuts.
 Type in 'Notebook:' to see everything available.

+## Output Examples
+Click the Markdown files [in the repo here](https://github.com/gobookdev/gobook-examples) to see how the markdown formats after running cells and saving.

 ## Kernel
 The kernel being used originated from [Go Notebook Kernel](https://marketplace.visualstudio.com/items?itemName=ethan-reesor.go-notebook-kernel) by Ethan Reesor, which uses [Yaegi](https://github.com/traefik/yaegi) under the hood.